United Way of North Idaho

 2019-2020 Community Care Fund

-Step 2: Determine which impact area most closely aligns with the program for which you are seeking funding.
+Step 1: Determine which impact area most closely aligns with the program for which you are seeking funding.
 Program examples can be viewed by clicking the icons of each impact area.
 Program examples are provided to help agencies identify which impact area a program will fit; these are common examples of programs but are by no means comprehensive.
 If you are unsure about which impact area to select for your program, please contact us for guidance.
-A technical assistance and FAQ session will be offered February 27, 11:00am-1:00pm at United Way.
+A technical assistance and FAQ session will be offered during the next grant cycle.

 Helping youth and children achieve their potential.
 Children (birth through age 5) enter school ready to learn and succeed.